rancher/docs/content/rancher/v2.5/en/cluster-explorer/pipelines/_index.md

 1. Select which `branch` to use from the list of branches.

-1. _Available as of v2.2.0_ Optional: Set up notifications.
+1. Optional: Set up notifications.

 1. Set up the trigger rules for the pipeline.